INTRODUCTION: Concepts, Terms, and Assumptions related to this Stress Tester

 This will stand up to a crash to 60% for 2 years, or 80% for 3 years, or 100% for 4 years.

-In a 5 year crash, the crash-point is 1.125. and even at 100% portfolio value, we'd need to take 11.13% from reserves, or do without.
+In a 5 year crash, the crash-point is 1.125. and even at 100% portfolio value, we'd need to take 11.13%

 You need to make your own judgement call, as to how crash-safe you need to be.